-After all, commonly used search terms are excellent keyword ideas to include in your knowledge base content.
+After all, commonly used search terms are excellent keyword ideas to include in your content.
 Here are some helpful keyword research tools you can use to your advantage:

-You can use these tools to find the volume of searches and search intent for specific terms, which will help you create meaningful knowledge base articles around them.
+Use these tools to find the volume of searches and search intent for specific terms, which will help you create an SEO-friendly customer knowledge base.

-Here are some knowledge base SEO tips to keep in mind while doing keyword research:
+Here are some tips to keep in mind while doing keyword research: